 Security challenges for IT pros and data storage engineers are also growing exponentially.
 Recent breaches of data and security are costing entrepreneurs, startups and large companies more money every year due to ransomware attacks, DDOS hacks and more.

 A recent Sophos survey “ The State of Endpoint Security ” noted that more than half (54%) of those companies surveyed were hit by ransomware attacks in the past year.
-The average cost per companies affected by ransomware attacks were around $133,000 per incident.
+The average cost per company affected by ransomware attacks were around $133,000 per incident.
 That includes areas affected like network and device costs, network downtime, loss of manpower and more.